carloct/devlog/content/blog/laravel-psr-phpstorm-settings.md

 ![](/uploads/Preferences 2018-09-10 16-17-55.png)

+At this point whenever you save a file, the code will be formatted to a PSR1/2 standard.

 There are a few settings you can adapt to your needs, and most importantly you can easily disable it without remapping shortcuts, and add _paths/files you want to ignore._